lalyman/lin-alg-workshop/README.md

 * This Github repository will be periodically updated before and immediately after the workshop with additional materials, so be sure to occasionally **refresh** this page to have the most relevant information!

 The Jupyter notebooks `svd-ellipsoid`, `pca-vs-linear-regression`, and `pca-and-cancer-detection` are provided for you to explore; they can be viewed statically by clicking on the corresponding links above.
-To use these notebooks *interactively* -- that is, to adjust and execute code blocks, dynamically tune some figure parameters, etc. -- you have the options discussed in the following section.
+To use these notebooks *interactively* &mdash; that is, to adjust and execute code blocks, dynamically tune some figure parameters, etc. &mdash; you have the options discussed in the following section.

 * Using these modules interactively is **not required nor essential for you as a course participant**; rather, the option is given as an additional resource.